What makes a good manager (the ultimate guide of dos and don’ts)

 5. Stay calm and objective

-what is a good manager?
+What is a good manager?

 A good manager is someone who effectively leads, motivates, and supports their team to achieve organizational goals.
 They excel in problem-solving, communication, and decision-making while fostering a positive work environment.